Emergency Dental Services

 What should I do if my tooth is knocked out – permanent?

-- If possible, place tooth back in it’s socket without touching the root.
+- Place the tooth back in its socket without touching the root, if possible.
 If this is not possible, place the tooth in milk.

 - Contact us to see a dentist immediately!